boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 ## Future ideas

 Id love to do some analysis of tabs vs spaces.
-Scanning for things like AKIA keys and the like would be pretty neat as well.
+Scanning for things like AWS AKIA keys and the like would be pretty neat as well.
 Id also love to expand out the bitbucket and gitlab coverage and get it broken down via each to see if groups of developers from different camps hang out in different areas.

+Shortcomings id love to overcome in the above if I decide to do this again.

+ - Keeping the URL properly in the metadata somewhere.
+Using a filename to store this was a bad idea as it was lossy and means it can be hard to identify the file source and location.
+ - Not bother with S3.
+There is little point to pay the bandwidth cost when I was only using it for storage.
+Better to just stuff into the tar file from the beginning.
+ - Invest some time in learning some tool to help with plotting and charting of results.

 ## So why bother?